Student Appeals Procedure

 103 North Street

-- On receipt of your complaint we will:
+• Upon receipt of your complaint, we will:

-- Identify a member of staff to investigate the complaint
+• Assign a staff member to investigate the complaint

 Hadley Silver